top of page

 Besides design and construction, my area of focus within the team was hand sketching.

-Working in tandem with the CAD team, I sketched refined concepts and designs to give the
+Working in tandem with the CAD team, I sketched refined concepts and designs to give the computer renders added detail and context.

 Phase 1: CAD Renderings